fvcortes/TypeExtract/README.md

 (integer) => (integer)
 ```

-It means that foo is a functions that receives a function of integer to integer and returns an integer.
+It means that foo is a function that receives another function of integer to integer and returns an integer.
 The report also show us that the function, with no defined name, declared in line 4 is a function of integer to integer.

 As the complexity of a program grows, it can be hard to generate a friendly report with intuitive types.
 For example, if we have a recursive struct types being transfered as values in a function, our program is not able to detect it's recursiveness and probably will show us a long and repetitive type structure, for example, imagine the following table: